 Exploring the Cliff House Outdoors

-The Cliff House sits along Ocean Beach, offering outdoor adventures.
-Visitors can stroll the coastal trails, explore the Sutro Baths ruins, or watch waves crash against the cliffs.
-These activities connect diners with nature, enhancing the Cliff House experience.
-Community events, like beach cleanups, also tie the restaurant to its scenic surroundings.
+The Cliff House sits along Ocean Beach, offering outdoor adventures that go beyond the dining room.
+Visitors can stroll the coastal trails, explore the Sutro Baths ruins, or watch waves crash against the cliffs below.
+These activities connect you with the natural beauty that has drawn people to this spot for over a century.

 Dressing for a Cliff House Visit